R3Conclave/conclave-core-sdk/docs/docs/running-hello-world.md

 ## Introduction

-This tutorial describes how to compile and run the **sample app**, which you can find in the `hello-world` directory of the Conclave SDK.
+This tutorial describes how to compile and run the sample hello world app, which you can find in the [conclave samples repository](https://github.com/R3Conclave/conclave-samples).
 This app contains the `ReverseEnclave`, which reverses a string provided by the client and passes it back.

 We are first going to run the app in [mock mode](enclave-modes.md), which is the simplest (and least realistic) of the enclave modes.